 An additional baker’s dozen of nonfiction appears in the Documentary Spotlight, including: David Fairhead’s MISSION CONTROL: THE UNSUNG HEROES OF APOLLO, an insider’s look at NASA history; Jeff Malmberg and Chris Shellen’s SPETTACOLO, about a Tuscan village which annually stages a play about its past and present concerns; Jennifer M Kroot’s THE UNTOLD TALES OF ARMISTEAD MAUPIN (pictured), on the author of the popular TALES OF THE CITY series; David Alvarado and Jason Sussberg’s BILL NYE: SCIENCE GUY, which follows the popular science educator as he takes on anti-science forces; Frank Oz’s MUPPET GUYS TALKING: SECRETS BEHIND THE SHOW THE WHOLE WORLD WATCHED, a candid look back at the creators behind the cultural phenomenon; and Pat Kondelis’ DISGRACED, which explores an unprecedented case of murder in college athletics.

-The fest’s section for more exploratory fare includes a number of docs and hybrids, such as: Parker Smith’s RAMBLIN’ FREAK (pictured), a road trip quest by the filmmaker and his cat; Josh Greenbaum’s BECOMING BOND, about the unlikely story behind George Lazenby’s single turn at portraying Agent 007; and Kristoffer Borgli’s DRIB, which reveals how a famed energy drink’s marketing campaign failed.
+Visions, the fest’s section for more exploratory fare, includes a number of docs and hybrids, such as: Parker Smith’s RAMBLIN’ FREAK (pictured), a road trip quest by the filmmaker and his cat; Josh Greenbaum’s BECOMING BOND, about the unlikely story behind George Lazenby’s single turn at portraying Agent 007; and Kristoffer Borgli’s DRIB, which reveals how a famed energy drink’s marketing campaign failed.

 A selection of remaining docs include René Pérez Joglar’s RESIDENTE (pictured), which follows a Latin American musicians global travels, in the music-focused 24 Beats Per Second strand; Leandra Leal’s DIVINE DIVAS, a profile of aging Brazilian trans performers, in the fest’s internationally-minded Global section; Phil Keoghan’s LE RIDE, THE AMAZING RACE’s host’s recreation and retelling of an Australasian team’s 1928 attempt at the Tour de France, screening as a Special Event; while seven additional documentaries, most of them recent Sundance debuts, appear in Festival Favorites.